 - Add the 1 cup sesame seeds and dry roast them till they start to change colour.

 - Transfer the roasted sesame seeds to a plate to cool.

 - To the same wok, add 6 to 8 spicy red chillies, and (optional) 2 to 3 bydagi chillies and dry roast till they change colour.
 I add bydagi chillies for the nice colour they impart to the Nuvvula Podi.

 - Transfer the chillies to the same plate that holds the sesame seeds and let the mix cool.

 - When the seeds have cooled to room temperature, in a large grinder jar, grind to a coarse powder.
 Be careful not to grind too much as you will have an oily lump on your hands.

-- Store in an air-tight bottle.
+- Transfer and store in an air-tight bottle.